archiebenn/BIOLM0051_analysis/README.md

 # Heathrow "Mystery Meat" analysis pipeline
 ### Requirements
-If you wish to reproduce this analysis, the following are required:
-- `micromamba` installation  (see: https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
+`micromamba` installation  (see: https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
 To install, execute the following and restart your shell:

 ```bash
 "${SHELL}" <(curl -L micro.mamba.pm/install.sh)
 ```

-- NCBI taxonomy dump is required to run this pipeline as `taxonkit` is used in script 5 (see: https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
+NCBI taxonomy dump is required to run this pipeline as `taxonkit` is used in script 5 (see: https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
 Please download and extract with the following before running:

 ```bash
 mkdir -p ~/.taxonkit